symfony-doge/kit/README.md

 ### pgAdmin

-For dashboard statistics in production (sessions, transactions per second and other stuff) you need to setup an SSH tunnel directly in the server configuration of your pgadmin web app (not docker).
+For dashboard statistics in production (sessions, transactions per second and other stuff) you need to setup an SSH tunnel directly in the server configuration menu* of your pgadmin web app (not docker).
 A quick solution can be:

 1. Copy your `~/.ssh/id_rsa` into persistence directory of the compose project, for example, `data/pgadmin-ssh-import/id_rsa` and set owning to `5050:5050` (check uid/gid of pgadmin user within docker container)